Sharing is caring!

 🫙 storage tips

-You can make this pizza dough 24 hours in advance, and the flavor actually improves within that timeframe. 🤯 Place the dough ball in a lightly greased bowl big enough to allow room for expansion, and cover it with plastic wrap.
+You can make this pizza dough up to 72 hours in advance, and the flavor actually improves within that timeframe. 🤯 Place the dough ball in a lightly greased bowl big enough to allow room for expansion, and cover it with plastic wrap.
 Be sure to cover it tightly to protect the dough from forming a skin.

 You can also prepare the dough ahead of time and par-bake it, then freeze the par-baked dough for up to three months.
 You’ll always be ready for a pizza party!